JetBrains/resharper-devguide/HowTo/Start/SetUpEnvironment.md

 ---
+title: 3.
+Set Up the Environment
 ---

-# 3. Set Up the Environment
 The next step is to set up the environment so you can debug your plugin.
 We recommend that you have two different Visual Studio hives: one for plugin development and the second for debugging purposes.

 To set up the environment for debugging the plugin: